Hero Background

 • Apex: Salesforce's proprietary programming language for custom logic and advanced automation.

-• Lightning Components: Reusable modules used to build dynamic interfaces in Salesforce Lightning Experience.
+• Lightning Web Components (LWC): Reusable modules built on web standards used to construct dynamic interfaces in Salesforce Lightning Experience.

 • Salesforce Object Query Language (SOQL): A query language similar to SQL, used to retrieve Salesforce data.